Rush–Bagot Treaty: History

-The origins of the Rush–Bagot Treaty can be traced to a correspondence of letters between Acting United States Secretary of State Richard Rush and the British Minister to Washington Sir Charles Bagot, which were exchanged and signed on April 27 and 28, 1817.
+The origins of the Rush–Bagot Treaty can be traced to diplomatic efforts following the War of 1812, as both Great Britain and the United States sought to reduce military tensions and avoid a costly arms race on the Great Lakes.
+Initial discussions began when U.S. Secretary of State James Monroe instructed John Quincy Adams in 1815 to propose mutual disarmament to the British government.
+Although early negotiations stalled, the British government eventually authorized Sir Charles Bagot, its minister in Washington, to resume talks. a correspondence of letters between Acting United States Secretary of State Richard Rush and the British Minister to Washington Sir Charles Bagot, which were exchanged and signed on April 27 and 28, 1817.
 After the terms of the notes were agreed upon by Rush and Bagot, the Rush–Bagot Agreement was unofficially recognized by both countries.
 On April 6, 1818, it was submitted to the United States Senate and formally ratified on April 16, 1818.
 The treaty eventually led to the Treaty of Washington of 1871, which completed disarmament.
 The United States and Canada agreed in 1946, through an exchange of diplomatic notes, that the stationing of naval vessels for training purposes was permissible provided each government was fully notified in advance.

 In 2004, the U.S. Coast Guard decided to arm 11 of its small cutters stationed on Lake Erie and Lake Huron with M240 7.62 mm machine guns.
 The U.S. decision was based on a climbing number of smuggling operations as well as the increased threat of terrorist activity after the September 11, 2001, attacks.
 The Canadian government decided that the armament did not violate the treaty, as the guns were to be used for law enforcement rather than military activities.
 Canada reserved the right to arm its law enforcement vessels with similar weapons.